Sign up for my newsletter for research & practice updates

 • Your preferences for treatment approaches

-The key is finding the right balance between managing symptoms that affect your daily life and considering potential risks.
-This decision should be made through detailed discussion with your healthcare provider.
+The key is finding the right balance between managing symptoms and potential risks.
+This decision should be made through a detailed discussion with your healthcare provider.

-Why do I need to see a menopause specialist?
+Do I need to see a menopause specialist?
+MAYBE

-You might not need one—menopause is a natural life stage, not a disease.
-However, a certified menopause specialist can help with:
+You might not —menopause is a natural life stage, not a disease.
+However, a certified menopause specialist can help:

 • Osteoporosis